JBAssan78/Terraform-2025oct25/README.md

 curl https://raw.githubusercontent.com/aaron-dm-mcdonald/Class7-notes/refs/heads/main/101825/check.sh | bash
 ```

-terraform initiated in an empty folder so the first file we will make is the authentication: 0-auth.tf.
+Terraform initiated in an empty folder so the first file we will make is the authentication: 0-auth.tf.
 This file will hold our AWS credentials for terraform approval.